QED-it/halo2/book/src/design/gadgets/sinsemilla.md

 $$

 ### Hash optimization
+The optimization involves splitting the evaluation of the ZEC hash and the ZSA hash into a common prefix and a different suffix, in order to evaluate the hash on the common prefix only once.
+To do that, we have to introduce two new implementations:
+- implement the Sinsemilla gadget to be able to evaluate a hash from a private initial point (instead of a public initial point).
+- need a [multiplexer](https://zcash.github.io/halo2/design/gadgets/cond_swap.html) gate that takes as input (choice, left, right) where left and right are non-identity points and returns left if choice=0 and right if choice=1.

+We focus on the first implementation in this section.
 The optimization suggests using a witness point (instead of a public point) as the initial point (Q) of the hash.
 In the optimized version, the y coordinate of $Q$ ($y_Q$) should be placed in an advice column, not in the fixed column.
-This optimization involves splitting the evaluation of the ZEC hash and the ZSA hash into a common prefix and a different suffix, in order to evaluate the hash on the common prefix only once.
-To do that, we have to implement a gadget to be able to evaluate a hash from a private initial point (instead of a public initial point).
-We also need a multiplexer gate that takes as input (choice, left, right) where left and right are non-identity points and returns left if choice=0 and right if choice=1.
-The [graph](https://zcash.github.io/halo2/design/gadgets/cond_swap.html) shows where each new gadget (hash from private initial point and MUX on non-identity points) will be used.

 ### Layout (non-optimized)